-Although Congress reauthorized the Older Americans Act in 2016, the act is set to expire in 2019.
-Since the last full reauthorization (2006), the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the U.S. but particularly in Colorado.
+Congress reauthorized the Older Americans Act in 2020.

+Since the last full reauthorization (2016), the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the U.S. but particularly in Colorado.

 This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, the need for more focused prevention programs, the need for consumer advocacy in long-term care facilities, and increased support for family caregivers.
-These issues were not addressed in any substantive way in the 2016 reauthorization.
-The 2016 reauthorization also only partially addressed the funding imbalances in the existing Older Americans Act funding formula.
-The coming reauthorization offers a prime opportunity to modernize and reshape aging services in the U.S. and rebalance the allocation of Older Americans Act funds to the states.
-Accordingly, DRCOG adopts the following principles for reauthorization of the Older Americans Act.
+After nearly 10 years of advocacy leadership by DRCOG and all members of the Colorado congressional delegation, the 2020 reauthorization finally addressed the funding imbalances in the existing Older Americans Act funding formula.
+The so-called "hold harmless" provision now will be phased out with Colorado (and DRCOG) already seeing significantly adjusted increases in funding.
+It is critical for older adults across the DRCOG area to not have these federal funds offset by reductions in state funding as significant backlogs in providing services currently exist and DRCOG is being asked to provide unprecedented levels of support to older adults in response to COVID-19.
+DRCOG further adopts the following principles for current implementation and future reauthorization of the Older Americans Act.

-Older Adults